TomisinJ/tomisinj/README.md

 - Used a CMS to manage the website and wrote the weekly newsletter
 - Filmed interviews and created promotional videos using Adobe Premiere Pro

-## Education

-**Makers Academy (Jul '21 - Nov '21)**

-- Focused on Object Oriented Programming and Behaviour Driven Development
-- Integrated XP values and SOLID principles into projects
-- Practiced Test driven Development and Domain Modelling
-- Gained knowledge on MVC with full stack web development
-- Established wellbeing practices with each project
-- Adapted to using new technologies and debugging
-- Frequent pair programming

 ## Education and Further Learning

 **Makers Academy (Jul '21 - Nov '21)**